UDM Search

 Use the Columns option for UDM Search

 Use the Columns option to adjust which columns of information are displayed in the Events table.
-The Columns pop-up menu is displayed.
+The Columns menu is displayed.
 The options available vary depending on the types of events returned by the UDM Search.

 You can optionally save the set of columns you have selected here by clicking Save.
 Give the set of selected columns a name and click Save again.
 You can load a set of saved columns by clicking Load and selecting the set of saved columns from the list.